Queen Inmok: Gwanghaegun's reign

-In 1614, her son, Yeongchang was also sentenced to death.
+In 1614, her son, Yeongchang was also sentenced to death by poisoning.

 Soseong herself was deposed and confined to Gyeongun Palace with Princess Jeongmyeong.
 Her attendants diminished year by year through betrayal, desertion and death.

 Later life

 Her confinement ended when Gwanghae was deposed in 1623 and replaced by her step-grandson, Gwanghae's nephew, King Injo.
-She and her daughter were also granted permission to live within Changdeok Palace with their titles and positions being reinstated; she was later honoured as Grand Queen Dowager Myeongryeol in 1624.
+Queen Inmok played an active role in coup, formally ordering the dethronement of King Gwanghae, and urging King Injo to claim the throne.
+She and her daughter were also granted permission to live within Changdeokgung with their titles and positions being reinstated; she was later honoured as Grand Queen Dowager Myeongryeol in 1624.

-During Kim Injo’s enthronement, her 21 year-old daughter, Princess Jeongmyeong, was considered too old to marry.
+During Kim Injo's enthronement, her 21 year-old daughter, Princess Jeongmyeong, was considered too old to marry.
 So the Princess was to quickly be married off to someone who was younger than her rather than them being older or of similar age.
-There isn’t a explanation as to why the marriage selection of Princess Jeongmyeong was delayed, but it was said that it might have been the fear and worry the Grand Queen Dowager held towards her daughter living outside of the palace during Gwanghaegun’s reign.
+There isn't an explanation as to why the marriage selection of Princess Jeongmyeong was delayed, but it was said that it might have been the fear and worry the Grand Queen Dowager held towards her daughter living outside of the palace during Gwanghaegun's reign.

 Her daughter later married Hong Ju-won in 1623, who was 3 years her junior, and eventually had 7 sons and 1 daughter during their marriage.
-One of her grandsons became the great-great-grandfather of Lady Hyegyeong; the future wife of her step great-great-great-great-great-grandson, Crown Prince Sado.
+One of her grandsons became the great-great-grandfather of Lady Hyegyŏng; the future wife of her step great-great-great-great-great-grandson, Crown Prince Sado.

-The Grand Queen Dowager died during King Injo’s 9th year of reign at the age of 47 on 13 August 1632, and is buried in Mokneung, Guri, Gyeonggi, with her husband and his first queen consort, Queen Uiin.
+The Grand Queen Dowager died during King Injo's 9th year of reign at the age of 47 on 3 August 1632, and is buried in Mokneung, Guri, Gyeonggi, with her husband and his first queen consort, Queen Uiin.
 She was posthumously honoured as Queen Inmok.

 Prior to her death, Queen Inmok had made and given a note to her family regarding the life of a royal.
 She stated and pleaded to not have family relatives from her clan to marry within the royal family as she suffered from carrying the burden as one.
 This note would eventually pass down to her 8th great-grandniece, Kim Su-deok, who would also suffer an unhappy arranged marriage.